CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/enter-yes.png)

-26. Once the script execution is finished you will get output as shown in the below image.
+26. Terraform deployment will take around 15 - 20 minutes, wait untill the execution gets completed.
+Once the script execution is finished you will get output as shown in the below image.

     ![](media/ex1-tdc.png)